PaimaStudios/paima-game-templates/mina/db/README.md

 [pgTyped](https://github.com/adelsz/pgtyped) generates type safe SQL queries to run on a nodeJS application.

 To use it you must write up the queries in `sql` files annotated in pgTyped's custom syntax, and run the CLI.
-The CLI can be run with `npm run compile`.

-The pgTyped compiler requires a json configuration file, `pgtypedconfig.json` in this repo.
-The compiler requires a local database with a working schema to validate the queries before compilation.
-The config file in this repo uses my personal setup, please change to your local setup before compiling yourself.
+The CLI can be run with `npm run watch`, which will use Docker to run a temporary Postgres database initialized with `migrations/up.sql` and then watch for query changes.
+Ctrl+C and restart to reflect changes to `init.sql`.